 Beyond denominational and academic venues, Dr. Lenow uses his interest and background in ethics to serve the community as well.
 He currently serves as the chairman of the Fort Worth Ethics Review Commission, a City Council-appointed committee that hears cases of ethics violations by city employees.
 He has also been interviewed by local television and radio media in the Dallas-Fort Worth Metroplex regarding ethical issues related to marriage, family, and sexuality.

-He and his wife, Melanie, live in Crowley, TX with their four children—Molly, Elizabeth, William, and Laurel.
+He and his wife, Melanie, live in Fort Worth with their four children—Molly, Elizabeth, William, and Laurel.
 Melanie is a stay-at-home mom, who uses her time (and Master of Arts in Counseling degree) to care for and educate their children.